Gmiliuta/Codeval-frontend/README.md

 ## Getting started

 This is the front-end repository.
-The back-end can be found at : https://github.com/varnebla/thesis-backend
+The back-end can be found at: https://github.com/Gmiliuta/Codeval-backend

 1. Clone the repo